TheMn/internet-engineering-project/README.md

 <!-- LICENSE -->
 ## Database structure
-* we've used sqlite3 as our db manager which is the django default database
+* we've used sqlite3 as our db manager which is the django default database.
-* below is an Er Diagram of our models and their relations
+* below is an Er Diagram of our models and their relations.

 ![Image of Er](http://bayanbox.ir/view/8823936539620629848/db-er.jpg)